PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/configure_plugin.md

 5) Navigate to `Packages/Epic Online Services for Unity/Runtime` via the `Project` window.

-6) Add the `EOSManager.prefab`, to each of your game's scenes.
+6) Add the `Singletons.prefab`, to each of your game's scenes.

 7) Attach `EOSManager.cs (Script)` to a Unity object, and it will initialize the plugin with the specified configuration in `OnAwake()`.